Are You Experienced?

 Globoforce Workhuman Research Institute and IBM Smarter Workforce Institute define the employee experience as “a set of perceptions that employees have about their experiences at work in response to their interactions with the organization.”
 This element of the employee experience should be easy for anyone to understand, because we’ve all seen it in our daily working lives.

-One day, the EX might be defined by the traffic-jammed commute you were forced to endure; or maybe it’s the cosy cubicle where you sit with a calming view to a nearby park; it could be the way a supervisor reacted to your request to work from home, or the mentor who took you under his or her wing; it could even have something to do with the printer that’s always jammed, or your outdated desktop computer—the one that’s still running Windows XP.
+One day, the EX might be defined by the traffic-jammed commute you were forced to endure; or maybe it’s the cosy cubicle where you sit with a calming view to a nearby park; it could be the way a supervisor reacted to your request to work from home, or the mentor who took you under his or her wing; it could even have something to do with the printer that’s always jammed, your company's BYOD policy (or lack of one), or maybe it's your outdated desktop computer—the one that’s still running Windows XP.

 Is it time to change your title?
 "Employee experience” professionals at the director level already hold a 14% to 13% advantage over those with “engagement" in their titles.